Pylons/pyramid/docs/narr/handlers.rst

 ----------------

-The :class:`~pyramid.view.action` decorator registers view configuration information on the handler method which is used by :meth:`~pyramid.configuration.Configurator.add_handler` to setup the view configuration.
+The :class:`~pyramid.view.action` decorator registers view configuration information on the handler method, which is used by :meth:`~pyramid.configuration.Configurator.add_handler` to setup the view configuration.